 "They can also do some independent reflection on what upsets or lights up their partner in order to understand them and act accordingly," she says.
 "Oftentimes, empathy just requires you to ask yourself how you would feel in such a circumstance and do unto others what you want done to you."

-6. Having At Least One Six-Second Kiss Each Day
+6 Having At Least One Six-Second Kiss Each Day

 Next Chapter Counseling, there is one very simple fix to this.
 "A small thing couples can start to do each day is a six-second kiss," she says.
 "John Gottman, a well-known relationship researcher, has shown that it takes a six-second kiss for our brains to start releasing endorphins."
 If you don't really feel like doing this because you're not in a good place, just try it out.
 As Terry says, "If you commit to do it every day, it may start to improve your relationship."
 7 Going To Therapy

 seeking out a professional may be helpful.
 You can start going on your own, with your partner, or maybe even a couples retreat.
 "Yes, therapy is costly, but so is divorce," Terry says.
 "The relationship probably needs some outside help from an expert to start healing and there's a variety of ways to make this happen."

 is toxic or abusive in any way, you may want to consider ending it for good.
 The same applies if you're incompatible in major ways.
 If not, you can turn your relationship around.
 As long as you and your partner are both committed to making things work, there's no reason why you can't save your relationship from failing.

 Get Even More From Bustle — Sign Up For The Newsletter